Difference Between Conduct and Perform

 What is Perform?

-Perform is a verb, which means to execute or take action on some activate. r work.
-Perform is defined as adhering to and fulfilling the terms and used to characterize someone or something’s effectiveness or success.
+Perform is a verb that means executing or taking action on some activity.
+Perform is defined as adhering to and fulfilling the terms used to characterize someone or something’s effectiveness or success.

-Perform word was First recorded in 1250–1300 in middle English performed, in Anglo-French from word parformer, it is a modification (by association with forme form) of Middle French, Old French parfournir “to accomplish”.
+Perform word was First recorded in 1250–1300 in Middle English performed, in Anglo-French from the word performer, it is a modification (by association with forme form) of Middle French, Old French parfournir “to accomplish”.

-Perform, execute, discharge, accomplish, achieve, effect, and fulfill are all verbs that signify to carry out or put into action.
+Perform, execute, discharge, accomplish, achieve, effect, and fulfil are all verbs that signify to carry out or put into action.

-Perform is used to follow established patterns or procedures or to meet agreed-upon conditions, and it frequently indicates a particular skill.
+Perform is used to follow established patterns or procedures or meet agreed-upon conditions, frequently indicating a particular skill.
 Execute emphasizes carrying out what has been planned or intended.

 The term “Discharge” refers to the act of carrying out and completing assigned obligations or tasks.
 Accomplish emphasizes the successful completion of a procedure over how it is carried out.

 Achieve adds the implication of overcoming problems to accomplish.
-The effect adds to achieve a focus on the agent’s inherent force, which allows it to overcome hurdles.
-A complete realization of ends or possibilities is implied by the word “fulfill”.
+The effect adds to achieving a focus on the agent’s inherent force, which allows it to overcome hurdles.
+A complete realization of ends or possibilities is implied by the word “fulfil”.

 Antonyms of performing abstain, ignore, avoid, neglect, stop, deny, destroy, discontinue, give up, refuse, and many more.